-Dazzler may have been Marvel’s most famous roller disco themed character, but she was not the first.
+Dazzler may have been Marvel’s most famous roller disco themed character, pill but she was not the first.
 That dubious and dated honor goes to the heelie-rockin’ heel known as…

-A member of SHIELD’s short-lived “Super Agents” initiative, Blue Streak was pure and simple roster fodder built around a harried writer’s asking himself “What if Quicksilver was a lounge lizard redhead who took his style cues from Vegas Era Elvis?
+A member of SHIELD’s short-lived “Super Agents” initiative, and Blue Streak was pure and simple roster fodder built around a harried writer’s asking himself “What if Quicksilver was a lounge lizard redhead who took his style cues from Vegas Era Elvis?
 And instead of vanilla superspeed powers, he has a pair of rocket-powered rollerskates?”

 The concept of jet assisted quads as an effective means of transport is one that falls apart after five seconds of contemplation.
 (Unlike most other superhero comics tropes, which fall apart after ten seconds or so.)
 As my wife, who spent half a decade on the roller derby circuit put it, “So he had the power to get knocked back on his ass while his skates dragged him in random directions?”